dwhelan/PageObject/README.md

 # PageObject
 A .Net implementation of the [PageObject pattern](http://martinfowler.com/bliki/PageObject.html) to support web testing.
+The implementation is essentially a thin wrapper around [Coypu](https://github.com/featurist/coypu) which provides access to a browser and the underlying elements on web pages.

 ## Installation
 TBD

 ## Usage

+### Creating Pages
-You typically declare page objects by subclassing from the `Page` class using the `PageAt` attribute to describe its Url.
+You declare page objects by subclassing from the `Page` class using the `PageAt` attribute.
 The class **must** have a public constructor that accepts a `PageSession` object which you should pass to the base constructor.

 ```cs